Spiti Valley Itinerary (& Circuit Road Trip) from Shimla

 What is Spiti valley famous for?

-Spiti valley is acclaimed for its distinctive Moon-esque landscapes and interesting landforms.
+Spiti valley is acclaimed for its distinctive moon-esque landscapes, Buddhist monasteries and interesting landforms.
 5 entities that define the Spiti valley are:

 Buddhist monasteries of Ki, Kaza, Kungri, and Tabo.